spencercarnage/personal/src/content/blog/tailwind-codemod.md

 )}
 ```

-And this:
+...and this:

 ```js
 className={active ? 'active' : ''}
 ```

 There are a lot of expressions used to style our React components.
-We can use
+I used
-jscodeshift to help us analyze our React components, generating a JSON and text
+jscodeshift to analyze the React components, generating a JSON and text
 file to see all of the different iterations.
-These files will help us to write
+These files helped to target the
-our codemod that will update them.
+specific use-cases that I needed to address when writing the codemod.

-With this approach, we can create `tailwind-codemod/analyzeClassNames.mjs`.
-Here are the
+I created `tailwind-codemod/analyzeClassNames.mjs` to analyze the React
-contents of `tailwind-codemod/analyzeClassNames.mjs` commented to explain each step:
+component's usage of the `className` prop.

 ```js
 import fs from 'node:fs/promises';